Alzheimer’s Disease: Nutrition Tips for Brain Health

 Monitoring Disease Progression

-As Alzheimer’s disease progresses, cognitive decline becomes more severe, and people with the disease may experience changes in behavior and personality.
+As Alzheimer’s disease progresses, the cognitive decline becomes more severe, and people with the disease may experience changes in behavior and personality.
 Doctors can monitor disease progression by performing cognitive tests and evaluating changes in daily function.

 There are several stages of Alzheimer’s disease, including preclinical Alzheimer’s disease, mild cognitive impairment due to Alzheimer’s disease, and mild dementia due to Alzheimer’s disease.
 Each stage has its own set of symptoms and characteristics.